GSA/piv-guides/pages/locally-trusted-ocsp.md

   2. Next, select the **certificate store** that contains the **CA certificate for the locally trusted, OCSP Responder** from the drop-down menu.
 The certificate store is usually called the **Intermediate Certification Authorities**.

-  > In the certificate store, you should already see a CA, such as the self-signed Federal Common Policy CA<!-- What is the purpose of tellin the user about this?
+  > In the certificate store, you should already see a CA, such as the self-signed Federal Common Policy CA<!-- What is the purpose of telling the user about this?
 Used the term, "certificate store," just above.
 Keep terminology the same.-->.

   3. Right-click on the certificate store name (e.g., **Intermediate Certification Authorities**) and select **Import**.